timboudreau/shutesburybroadband/broadbandFaq.md

 ==========================

 **Will Anybody Be Left Out?**
-This will be partly funded from tax dollars, and it is only fair that if your taxes help to pay for it, that you should benefit from it.
+This will very likely be partly funded from tax dollars, and it is only fair that if your taxes help to pay for it, that you should benefit from it.
 Nobody will be left out.
 You can choose whether or not to sign up for service, but if you live in Shutesbury, the connection will be there for you.

 **How Soon Will I Have Broadband?**
 Any estimates are conjecture at this point, but the *best-case* scenario at the date of this writing (September, 2014) is two years from now, probably a bit longer.